Copy-House/copy-house.github.io/_insights/business-marketing-cant-succeed-without-content.md

 Here’s an overview of E-E-A-T content characteristics:

 - **Experience**: Demonstrates first-hand knowledge, including customer testimonials, tutorials, FAQs and product demos.

 - **Expertise**: Offers in-depth, educational or technical content that showcases deep understanding of the topic.

 - **Authoritativeness**: Adds credibility through industry studies, expert quotes, affiliations or guest posts on reputable websites.

 - **Trustworthiness**: Delivers accurate, up-to-date, and transparent content, with clear contact info and editorial standards.

 These principles guide customers through the digital marketing funnel — the journey from awareness to conversion and beyond.

 ## Top-of-the-funnel content: Building awareness and engaging your audience

 Building a strong online presence begins with top-of-funnel content to generate brand awareness across organic and social channels.
-According to recent studies, 87% of B2B brands have used content marketing to build awareness in the past year.
+According to recent studies, [87%](https://contentmarketinginstitute.com/b2b-research/b2b-content-marketing-trends-research#:~:text=Content%20and%20marketing%20goals,in%20the%20last%2012%20months.){:target="_blank"} of B2B brands have used content marketing to build awareness in the past year.
 Key formats include:

 - **Informative blog posts**: Optimised long-reads (700–3,000 words) help build credibility and trust.
-Including relevant keywords can increase click-through rates by up to 45%.
+Including relevant keywords can increase click-through rates by up to [45%](https://www.semrush.com/blog/seo-statistics/){:target="_blank"}.

 - **Social media posts**: Short, engaging posts (especially on LinkedIn and Instagram) are perfect for reaching new audiences.
-According to LinkedIn, 84% of B2B buyers now use social media to inform their decisions.
+According to LinkedIn, [84%](https://business.linkedin.com/content/dam/business/sales-solutions/global/en_US/c/pdfs/idc-wp-247829.pdf){:target="_blank"} of B2B buyers now use social media to inform their decisions.

 - **Infographics and video**: Visual content distils complex information and boosts reach.
-Forbes reports that 87% of marketers credit video for driving awareness and growth.
+[Forbes](https://www.forbes.com/advisor/business/software/content-marketing-statistics/){:target="_blank"} reports that 87% of marketers credit video for driving awareness and growth.

 ## Middle-of-the-funnel content: Nurturing leads and building relationships

 Once your brand is on a prospect’s radar, content should focus on providing deeper value to encourage them through the funnel.
 Consider:

-- **eBooks and whitepapers**: Long-form gated content (2,000–20,000 words) showcases E-E-A-T. Notably, 76% of B2B buyers will share their details for a whitepaper — versus only 19% for video.
+- **eBooks and whitepapers**: Long-form gated content (2,000–20,000 words) showcases E-E-A-T. Notably, [76%](https://pipeline.zoominfo.com/marketing/content-marketing-statistics){:target="_blank"} of B2B buyers will share their details for a whitepaper — versus only 19% for video.

 - **Email marketing campaigns**: Personalised email newsletters keep leads engaged.
-Targeted campaigns generate 2.5× more clicks and are 6× more likely to convert.
+Targeted [campaigns generate 2.5× more clicks](https://www.campaignmonitor.com/blog/email-marketing/how-personalization-and-automation-can-supercharge-email-conversions/){:target="_blank"} and are 6× more likely to convert.

 ## Bottom-of-the-funnel content: Attracting conversions and lifetime customers

 At the final stage of the funnel, content should build confidence and prompt action — while laying the groundwork for loyalty.
 Proven formats include:

 - **Case studies and customer testimonials**: Nothing builds trust like real stories.
-89% of marketers cite testimonials as their most effective content for converting leads.
+[89%](https://wyzowl.com/power-of-testimonials/){:target="_blank"} of marketers cite testimonials as their most effective content for converting leads.

 ## CopyHouse: Taking your business marketing to the next level